Call Us Today 713-225-6200

 4. Be Cooperative with the Custodial Parent and Court

-It’s also important to cooperate with the court and to comply with existing court orders.
-If a court order says that while in the custody of the other parent, you can call the child daily between 7 PM and 8 PM, do not call at 5 PM or 8:30 PM.
+It’s also important to cooperate with the court and comply with existing court orders.
+If a court order says that while the child is in the custody of the other parent, you can call the child daily between 7 PM and 8 PM, do not call at 5 PM or 8:30 PM.
 You must show the court that you respect and obey existing court orders.

 5. Invest in Training Such As Cardiopulmonary Resuscitation (CPR) Certification and Parenting Classes